The world is super messed up right now. Your mental health doesn’t have to be.

 Refocus

-Instead of doomscrolling and filling our minds with the worst, we can train our talents on envisioning and embodying the world we want to create.
+Instead of doomscrolling and filling our minds with the worst case scenarios, we can train our talents on envisioning and embodying the world we want to birth.
+Engaging our imaginations is a powerful antidote to despair, as it taps in to our deeply human capacity for creativity.
+This isn’t ignoring the problems; it is moving out of a freeze state and channeling energy for good.

 (See what I did there?
 With the 3 re-’s?)

-You understand your specific role in the movement and stop feeling like you have to do everything.
+• Understand your specific role in the Great Turning (Joanna Macy’s terms for the transition to a just and sustainable society) and stop feeling like you have to do everything.

 Eco-anxiety is a portal to creative action.